zarf-dev/proposals/0008-show-manifest-and-values/README.md

 [kubernetes slack]: https://kubernetes.slack.com/archives/C03B6BJAUJ3
 -->

+Users need an easier way to view their package definition after it's rendered by Zarf, but before `zarf package create`.
+A rendered package definition has had templating, imports, and flavors applied.
 The only path to view the rendered package definition is running `zarf package create` and viewing the printed yaml before the (y/n) prompt.
-Having a separate command, `zarf dev inspect definition` improves the UX by providing users with an easier way to view the rendered package definition.
+Having a separate command, `zarf dev inspect definition`, improves the UX by providing users with an easier way to view the rendered package definition.
 It also opens the possibility of allowing `zarf package create` to proceed without requiring user confirmation.

 Viewing manifests and values files after Zarf variable templating would be useful for both creators and deployers.
 Catching a mistake in templating early can reduce cycle time.
 A Helm template is almost instant, whereas create + deploy could take several minutes to hours.